 In this FDA eCopy webinar you will learn the tips for preparing, printing and shipping your own eCopy submission of a 510k, pre-submission request, De Novo application, etc.

 The original FDA eCopy webinar was recorded on November 10, 2016 shortly after the FDA eCopy service was launched.
 We presented an updated webinar about eCopies on Wednesday, August 30, 2017.
+Over time, the FDA made additional changes to their policy and a new guidance was released on December 16, 2019 and we recorded a new webinar on December 27, 2019.
 It’s free to register for the FDA eCopy webinar as long as you ask a question.
 As new questions are submitted we will add the questions to our 510k FAQs page.

 On August 22, 2016 we published a blog posting that is a great example of the kind of information you will learn in the FDA eCopy webinar.
 Registrants will receive a link to download a recording of the webinar and the native slide deck.
-You will also receive a copy of my FDA eCopy print and ship template.
+You will also receive a copy of the new FDA eCopy guidance and our cover letter template for eCopies.
 Additional questions can be asked at any time by sending me an email or scheduling a call on my contact us page.
+You can also read our new blog explaining the changes in the new eCopy guidance.

 If you are almost done with preparation of your 510k submission or a pre-submission meeting request, you can save yourself some time and prevent mistakes by hiring us to prepare, validate, print and ship your FDA eCopy.
-In October 2016 the website and service was launched, and the first customers hired us to help them with printing and shipping their FDA submissions.
+In October 2016 the FDA eCopy service was launched, and the first customers hired us to help them with printing and shipping their FDA submissions.

 To Purchase FDA eCopy Services Now